 3.1.
 The Key Inputs

-- Starting Balance: The initial amount of capital in the account.
+- Starting Balance: The initial amount of capital.

 Where: